Jonathan-Martimiano/Jonathan-Martimiano/Clustering/Clustering.md

 # Machine Learning Clustering Analysis

-### Our Dataset is a nutritional table without predefined target labels, so we will want to develop machine learning models that can classify correctly this data, by finding by themselves some commonality in the features.
-In the study Hierarchical and Non Hierarchical Clustering aproaches are applied in order to analyse the nutritional properties simmilarity between Mc Donald's Hamburguer's.
+### In the study both Hierarchical and Non Hierarchical Clustering aproaches are applied in order to analyse the nutritional properties simmilarity between Mc Donald's Hamburguer's.
 ***

 #### Loading Libraries